WEATHER INFORMATION 2018/19

 Announcements of District-wide Closures and/or Delayed Openings of Schools and/or School Closures

-No announcement will be made stating that schools are open
+No announcement will be made stating that specific schools are open

 Only closures and delayed openings will be announced.